ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Using COSE Objects To Protect The Resource Representation {#oscon}

-The Publisher uses the symmetric COSE Key received from the KDC to protect the payload of the Publish operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}}).
+The Publisher uses the symmetric COSE Key received from the KDC to protect the payload of the Publish operation (see {{Section 4.3 of I-D.ietf-core-coap-pubsub}}).
 Specifically, the Publisher creates a COSE\_Encrypt0 object {{RFC9052}}{{RFC9053}} by means of the COSE Key currently used as group key.
 The encryption algorithm and Base IV to use are specified by the 'alg' and 'Base IV' parameters of the COSE Key, together with its key identifier in the 'kid' parameter.

 Also, the Publisher uses its private key corresponding to the public key sent to the KDC for countersigning the COSE\_Encrypt0 object as specified in {{RFC9338}}.
 The countersignature is specified in the 'Countersignature version 2' parameter, within the 'unprotected' field of the COSE\_Encrypt0 object.